JoshuaSavunth/Task-Processing-System/README.md

 ## Tasks

-The project currently includes several example tasks:
+The project currently includes different example tasks such as:

 * **Prime factorization** — finds the prime factors of a number
 * **Fibonacci** — calculates a Fibonacci value